 First things first, let’s talk packaging.
 It’s very lightweight and ideal to pop in you suitcase this summer.
 The plastic container looks a little on the cheap side and I’m quite sure you would have to make sure the lid was tightly sealed when travelling to avoid any leaks.
 Under the lid is a small flat sided sponge, I’m not keen on these and would only ever use for touch ups on the go.
 For that use, this could prove incredibly handy.

 The cushion filled with the foundation is underneath the sponge and is surprisingly very springy.
 I’ve been using a flat top buffing brush with this.
 My trusty Zoeva 104 works a treat.
 Three or four taps into the cushion using a flat top brush is enough product to do your entire face.
-The actual foundation is on the wet side, call me a little naive but I was expecting the product much drier, like a mineral foundation from Bare Minerals.
+The actual foundation is on the wet side, call me a little naive but I was expecting the product to be much drier, like a mineral foundation from Bare Minerals.

 The product buffs into the skin quickly and beautifully.
 It blends like a dream to leave skin looking fresh and dewy, this is not for someone wanting a matte finish, as this is as dewy as they come.